Borknagar: History

 Borknagar was founded by Øystein Brun, then a member of the Norwegian death metal band Molested, when he became tired of the brutal aspects of the band's music. Øystein formed Borknagar to explore a more melodic outlet of expression, inspired by the burgeoning black metal movement Norway was experiencing and looking to push the boundaries of what was considered "traditional" black metal music.
 He wrote all of the music and lyrics and gathered together an all-star group of black metal musicians to play in his band, such as Infernus of Gorgoroth, Grim of Immortal and Gorgoroth and Ivar Bjørnson of Enslaved.
 When Garm of Ulver, Head Control System and Arcturus joined the project, it brought the band immediate attention.
 The band never even recorded a demo; they simply asked for a record contract on Malicious Records and were granted their request based on the strength of this lineup.
 Borknagar's music instantly gained fans and received positive press attention.
-In 1999, Grim committed suicide using sleeping pills.
+In 1999, Grim died.
 He was replaced by Justin Greaves who left shortly after to be replaced by Asgeir Mickelson.

-Borknagar has released eleven albums to date.
+Borknagar has released twelve albums to date.
 Their self-titled debut album features lyrics solely in Norwegian; all subsequent albums have featured lyrics written in English exclusively (however, The Olden Domain featured an instrumental track titled in Norwegian).
-Aside from Brun's lyrical contributions, the band has featured lyrics by other members as well: ICS Vortex from Arcturus and ex-Dimmu Borgir, drummer Asgeir Mickelson, keyboardist Lars Nedland and more recently by current vocalist Vintersorg from Otyg and his eponymous band.
+Aside from Brun's lyrical contributions, the band has featured lyrics by other members as well: ICS Vortex from Arcturus and ex-Dimmu Borgir, drummer Asgeir Mickelson, keyboardist Lars Nedland and by vocalist Vintersorg from Otyg and his eponymous band.
 Bassist Jan Erik Tiwaz (a.k.a.
 Tyr) wrote the song 'The View of Everlast'.
-All of the band's records (excluding the original pressing of the debut album) have been released by the label Century Media.
 Borknagar has toured with various bands including Emperor, Peccatum, In Flames, Morbid Angel and Cradle of Filth.

-Borknagar released a lighter album, Origin, which is "an acoustic effort based entirely on the epic and progressive aspect of the band", according to Øystein G. Brun's statement on Blabbermouth.net.
+Borknagar released a lighter album, Origin, which is "an acoustic effort based entirely on the epic and progressive aspect of the band", according to Øystein G. Brun's statement on heavy metal website Blabbermouth.net.

 In late December 2007, the band signed a three-album deal with the Norwegian label Indie Recordings.
 In March 2008, Asgeir posted an announcement from Øystein on UltimateMetal forums stating that Erik Tiwaz and Jens F. Ryland had again become official members of the band, and that the band were aiming for a January 2009 release.
 In May 2008, Øystein released another statement announcing Asgeir's departure as the band's drummer, due to "evolving differences in musical ideas and visions [...]
 The split happens in friendly manner and with mutual respect for the decision that he has made.
 He will remain a good friend of the band."
-A new drummer, the American David Kinkade, who has worked with Arsis and Malevolent Creation has joined the band since.
+A new drummer, the American David Kinkade, who had worked with Arsis and Malevolent Creation joined the band.